hubertdungen/Duplicate_Deleter-EK-Script/README.md

-# File Extension Cleanup Script
+# Duplicate_Deleter-EK-Script (DD-EK)

 This repository contains a Windows Batch script that allows users to delete files with certain extensions within a specified directory.
+Basically this is a File Extension Cleanup Script.
 The primary use case is to keep files with a particular extension while deleting others that share the same base name.

 ## Usage